-3 'U prezydiyi SPU', Literaturna Ukraina, 29 June 1962.
+^{1 &#}x27;U prezydiyi SPU', Literaturna Ukraina, 29 June 1962.

-Following the protest he staged in the 'Ukraina' cinema, in September 1965 Dzyuba was dismissed from his post with the 'Molod'' publishing house, and was given the post of language editor with the Ukrainian Biochemical Journal as from the January 1966 issue.
-Six months later, the Secretary of the Kiev Communist Party Committee, writing in the Party organ Komunist Ukrainy, attacked Dzyuba (together with two other writers) for 'ideologically harmful statements' and other equally vaguely formulated offences,1 and in September the satirical journal Perets' published a rather scurrilous lampoon of him,2 soon answered by three journalists, among them Dzyuba's fellow-protester Chornovil, who courageously came to his defence in a letter to the Perets' editorial board (which has remained unpublished).
-Then in November, Dr S.Kryzhanivs'ky, a poet of the older generation, a literary critic and scholar and Party and Writers' Union member, vindicated Dzyuba from the rostrum of the Fifth Congress of Writers of the Ukraine, naming him, together with another critic, as the only ones who dared to speak the truth (this was published).3 In January 1968, Dzyuba returned to his first post as an editor with the State Literary Publishing House (now renamed Dnipro), and was also readmitted into print in the USSR for the first time in two and a half years.
-He has also been busy with other books (his first, entitled 'An Ordinary Man' or a Philistine?" appeared in 1959); they include a history of thought in the Ukraine, a book on T. Shevchenko (He Who Chased out the Pharisees) and one on V. Stefanyk.
+Komunist Ukrainy, attacked Dzyuba (together with two other writers) for 'ideologically harmful statements' and other equally vaguely formulated offences,1 and in September the satirical journal Perets' published a rather scurrilous lampoon of him,2 soon answered by three journalists who courageously came to his desence in a letter to the Perets' editorial board (which has remained unpublished).
+Then in November, Dr S. Kryzhanivs'ky, a poet of the older generation, a literary critic and scholar and Party and Writers' Union member, vindicated Dzyuba from the official rostrum of the Fifth Congress of Writers of the Ukraine, naming him, together with another critic, as the only ones who dared to speak the truth (this was published).3 In January 1968, Dzyuba returned to his first post as an editor with the State Literary Publishing House (now renamed Dnibro), and was also readmitted into print in the USSR for the first time in two and a half years.
+He has also been busy with other books (his first, entitled 'An Ordinary Man' or a Philistine?4 appeared in 1050): they include a history of thought in the Ukraine, a book on T. Shevchenko (The One Who Chased out the Pharisees) and one on V. Stefanyk.

 In the meantime, the arrests of 1965 (which impelled Dzyuba to write the present work) have been followed by a series of trials.
-The first two, in January-February 1966, were conducted in a way similar to the well-known one of Sinyavsky and Daniel, which also occurred that February, and the charges brought, of anti-Soviet propaganda and agitation, were also similar.
-The remaining nine trials, although the charges brought were again similar, were held in February-April and in September in camera (in breach, it must be noted, of the Soviet law on this point).
-Sentences of from eight months to six
+It seems that the first three, in January-February 1966, were conducted in a way similar to the celebrated one of Sinyavsky and Daniel, which also occurred that February, and the charges brought, of anti-Soviet propaganda and agitation, were also similar.
+The remaining eight trials, although the charges brought were again similar, were held in March-April and in September in camera (in breach, it must be noted, of the Soviet law on this point).
+Sentences of from eight months to six years were passed, and ten of the accused are still in a strict régime camp or prison in what is now the first year after the fiftieth anniversary celebrations of the October Revolution.